MichalMrena/DecisionDiagrams/README.md

 All diagram managers have the same API. **Full documentation** is available [here](https://michalmrena.github.io/teddy.html).
 For more examples see the [examples](./examples/) folder.

 ## Reliability
-As with diagram manipulation, the reliability analysis functions are accessible via instance of a reliability manager.
+As with diagram manipulation, the reliability analysis functions are accessible via an instance of a reliability manager.
 There are four reliability managers analogous to diagram managers.
 1. `bss_manager` for Binary-State Systems (BSS).
 Uses BDDs.

 2. `mss_manager<M>` for homogeneous Multi-State Systems (MSS).
 Domains of variables and sets of values of functions correspond to the number of component/system states.
 Uses MDDs.